inspec/inspec/docs/style.md

 calls can easily cause trouble when an automated profiles runs into an interactive `pry` call that stops the execution and waits for user input.

+Avoid:
-Avoid: `binding.pry` in production profiles</br>
+  - `binding.pry` in production profiles

+Use:
-Use: Use debugging calls during development only
+  - Use debugging calls during development only

 Also you may find it helpful to use the InSpec logging interface: